Introduction: user and patient privacy

-You are free to browse our MSC website without disclosing any personal information.
+You are free to browse our MSC Osteopathy website without disclosing any personal information.

-If you contact us via our reception line, which is run by a virtual reception company (Verbatim) in Newbury, they will request your name, email address, and mobile telephone number for the booking of appointments, but are unable to access any further information at a later date, as their access is limited to bookings only.
+Our reception line is run by a virtual reception company (Verbatim) in Newbury, UK.
+If you contact us via our reception line, they will request your name, email address, and mobile telephone number to the appointment.
+However, Verbatim and their employees are unable to access any further information at a later date, as their access is limited to bookings only.

-Medical record keeping: We have our insurance policy with the iO and Balens.
+Medical record keeping: We have our insurance policy with the Institute of Osteopathy (iO) and Balens.
 It is a condition of our Insurance Policy and governing body that we take and retain client records:

 Osteopathic Practice Standard D5 (3) says that we should keep patient record for a minimum of eight years after your last consultation, if the patient is a child, until their 25th birthday.
 After which, records will be destroyed.

 We work closely with other healthcare professionals, to ensure that the very best service can be provided for you (and your animals) needs.
-However, before speaking to any professional, you will be asked to give written consent, so that we know you are happy with the data that we share and the depth of information being discussed.
+However, before speaking to any professional, you will be asked to give written consent.
+This is to ensure that we know you are happy with the data that we share and the depth of information being discussed.

 In regards to animals, we are required to gain a Veterinary referral according to the Veterinary Surgeon act 1966, prior to attending the initial consultation.

-Security and the processing of your personal information
+Security and privacy when processing of your personal information

-At MSC, we understand that security is an important concern for you.
-Information you give us will be stored securely on our computer systems and all team members use password protected computers to ensure that all your personal details remain confidential.
+At MSC Osteopathy, we understand that security is an important concern for you.
+Information you give us will be stored securely on our computer systems.
+Moreover, all team members use password protected computers to ensure that all your personal details remain confidential.

-MSC complies with all applicable Data Protection legislation and we never show information about patients (human and animal) without written consent.
+MSC Osteopathy complies with all applicable Data Protection legislation and we never show information about patients (human or animal) without written consent.
 Our security technologies and procedures are regularly reviewed to ensure that they are up to date and effective.

-Unfortunately, the transmission of information via the internet is never completely secure and we cannot guarantee the security of any information transmitted to or from our website or via email communications.
-Any transmission is undertaken at your own risk and you should ensure that any payment transactions you make are made in a secure environment.
+Unfortunately, the transmission of information via the internet is never completely secure.
+We therefore cannot guarantee the security of any information transmitted to or from our website or via email communications.
+Any transmission is undertaken at your own risk, and you should ensure that your payment transactions are made in a secure environment.
 You should keep confidential any personal security codes and passwords, and comply with any instructions that we may give you in order to keep such details confidential and safe.